lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/3-fsx.md

 ## FSx for Windows

+File storage for Windows instances.
+Centralized storage solution across multiple AZs.

 Amazon FSx for Windows File Server provides a fully managed native Microsoft Windows file system so you can easily move your Windows-based applications that require file storage to AWS.

-Amazon FSx is bult on Windows server.

 For scenarios about SharePoint migrations, shared storage, think of FSx for Windows.

 ### How is FSx for Windows different from EFS?